priceline-partner-network/api-documentation/src/guides/hotel/unified.md

 ## Output Version

-This API update introduces a new output version (version 3) which can be used with the `Express.Results`, `Express.Contract`, `Express.MultiContract`, and `Express.Book` requests by passing the parameter `output_version=3`.
+This API update introduces a new output version (version 3) which can be used with the `Express.Results`, `Express.Contract`, and `Express.MultiContract` requests by passing the parameter `output_version=3`.

 This output version brings two main improvements, both of which are breaking changes from the previous implementation of the Express path.
 It will require some minor development to realize these benefits.

 1. **Consistency**
-   Object structures, data types, and hierarchies are now consistent between the `Express.Results`, `Express.Contract`, `Express.MultiContract`, and `Express.Book` requests.
+   Object structures, data types, and hierarchies are now consistent between the `Express.Results`, `Express.Contract`, and `Express.MultiContract` requests.
    Increased verbosity as requests are chained along the path will "fill in the blanks" rather than changing the output entirely.
 2. **Better Organization**
    We now expose a consistent hierarchy of hotel and room data; a hotel possibly having multiple rooms, and a room possibly having multiple rates.